Geoogolla/enterprise-docs/docs/administrator-guide/installation/windows-installer/silent-installation.md

 ![ServerConfiguration-example](/static/assets/on-premise/images/installation/silent-installation/server-configuration-example.png)

-> NOTE: We don't need to provide Database details in **DataStoreConfiguration**, it required to create BoldBIOnPremise tenants only.
+> NOTE: We don't need to provide **DataStoreConfiguration** details, which is required only for BoldBI.
+Hence, we can ignore it.

 We have to provide Database, Storage, User and unlockkey details in **UmsConfiguration**